Quantum Statistical Mechanics and the Boundary of Modular Curves: Boundary -system

 \section{Boundary $\GL_2$-system}

-We now consider how to extend this setting to incorporate the boundary $\P^1(\R)$ of the upper half-plane $\H$ and $\Q$-pseudo-lattices generalizing the $\Q$-lattices of \cite{CoMa}.
-A brief discussion of the boundary compactification of the $\GL_2$-system was given in \S 7.9 of \cite{CoMa-book}, but the construction of a suitable quantum statistical mechanical system associated to the boundary was never worked out in detail.
-We introduce here an algebra associated to the boundary $\P^1(\R)$ with the action of $\GL_2(\Z)$.
-Instead of considering the full $\P^1(\R)$, we restrict to $[0,1]$, which meets every orbit of the $\GL_2(\Z)$ action, and we implement the action of the semigroup of reduced matrices in $\GL_2(\Z)$ in the form of a crossed product algebra.
+We now consider how to extend this setting to incorporate the boundary $\bP^1(\R)$ of the upper half-plane $\H$ and $\Q$-pseudo-lattices generalizing the $\Q$-lattices of \cite{CoMa}.
+A brief discussion of the boundary compactification of the $\GL_2$-system was given in \S 7.9 of \cite{CoMa-book} and in \cite{CMR2} and, but the construction of a suitable quantum statistical mechanical system associated to the boundary was never worked out in detail.

+We replace the full $\bP^1(\R)$ boundary of $\H^\pm$ with the smaller interval $[0,1]$.
+In the $N=1$ case this choice is natural as this interval meets every orbit of the $\GL_2(\Z)$ action and the equivalence relation given by this action can be described equivalently through the shift $T$ of the continued fraction expansion.
+This action can be implemented via the semigroup of reduced matrices in the form of a crossed product algebra.
+Inspired by this case, we adopt the same setting for the whole family of algebras parameterized by the nontrivial integer $N$, with corresponding continued fraction algorithms on the interval $[0,1]$ and associated semigroups.
 We analyze Hilbert space representations, time evolution, Hamiltonian, partition function and KMS states.